carboML/Price_predictor/README.md

 Buying a brand new car is not always the best option.
 There are some people out there that like to change cars over the months.
 Others just don't have enough money to buy a brand new car.
 There are also cases where someone has just gotten their driver's license and prefers to learn how to drive in a second-hand car.
 My goal is to estimate the price of a car based on certain features.
 This way, we can know if the car we want to buy is cheap or expensive.

+For an extensive explanation see my blog: https://carboml.github.io/

 ### Problem statement

 The second-hand market is full of options when buying a car.
 The price of this market is controlled by the seller.
 This way, the prices may vary a lot.
 Some people may find it hard to decide if the price of a car they are looking to buy is fair or not.
 My goal is to help those people by training a model that estimates the price of a car based on its features.